 Keeping All Weaves Glowing and Shiny

 The recommended frequency for this is after shampooing and conditioner washing your hair.
-A water-based silicone serum is often recommended for boosting the shine of hair.
+An Argan Oil based serum is often recommended for boosting the shine of hair.
 This is something that should be used after washing your hair and while the hair itself is still damp.
 Apply only a small amount and rub thoroughly into your hair, making sure that it is evenly covered.
+Have a look at our recommended styling aids by clicking on the links below:

 Straightening All Weaves